How to Serve Divorce Papers in Contra Costa County

 Can I serve my spouse myself in a California divorce?

 No. California law requires that someone other than the filing party serve the divorce papers.
 The server must be at least 18 years old and not a party to the case.
+Using a professional process server in Contra Costa County is strongly recommended.

 What form is used for proof of service in a California divorce?